Every Case Deserves Justice

-There is a reason that commercial truck drivers need to obtain a special commercial license to operate their vehicles: a semi-truck is more difficult to steer than virtually any other type of vehicle.
+There is a reason that commercial truck drivers need to obtain a special commercial license to operate their vehicles: a semi truck is more difficult to steer than virtually any other type of vehicle.
 The best of truckers doing their best to drive safely can still manage to cause catastrophic yet preventable truck accidents.
-Should they choose to violate on of the FMCSA’s federal regulations, the chances of them causing injury to those around them is inexcusably magnified.
+Should they choose to violate one of the FMCSA’s federal regulations, the chances of them causing injury to those around them is inexcusably magnified.

 FMCSA regulations that truck drivers must adhere to at all times include:

-Hours worked: In an attempt to stave off truck driver fatigue, there are regulations in place that mandate a trucker does not work more than 14 hours in a day.
-Additionally, 3 of those hours cannot be spent behind the wheel.
+- Hours worked: In an attempt to stave off truck driver fatigue, there are regulations in place that mandate a trucker does not work more than 14 hours in a day.
+Additionally, three of those hours cannot be spent behind the wheel.